‘This Is Us’ Fans Warm Up To Miguel After Surprising Scene In Thanksgiving Episode

-Spoiler alert: This article contains spoilers from the This Is Us season 3 episode, “Six Thanksgivings.”
+Spoiler alert: This article contains spoilers from the This Is Us Season 3 episode “Six Thanksgivings.”

-This Is Us fans a lot to digest after watching the show’s most recent holiday-themed episode, “Six Thanksgivings.”
+This Is Us fans have a lot to digest after watching the show’s most recent holiday-themed episode, “Six Thanksgivings.”
 Not only did viewers get the backstory on Jack’s (Milo Ventimiglia) mysterious Vietnam-era necklace, but they witnessed William’s (Ron Cephas Jones) first meeting with future love Jessie (Denis O’Hare), Randall (Sterling K. Brown) in hot Thanksgiving dad mode, and the final Thanksgiving for the teen Big Three (Logan Shroyer, Hannah Zeile, and Niles Fitch) with their dad.

 But one of the meatiest Turkey Day scenes went to Miguel (Jon Huertas), Jack Pearson’s misunderstood best friend who went on to marry his widow, Rebecca (Mandy Moore), years after his death.
 This Is Us producers finally introduced the audience to the adult kids of Rebecca’s second husband, and the scene provided a surprising crossover to the “good guy” column for the long-hated character.